dialogues-ai/papers/docs/setup/create-snapshot.md

 1. Tap the **+** on the left hand side of the screen

 2. Give your snapshot a name.
 We'll call this one `Life`.
 I like to have my primary snapshot encompass the entire graph.
-See tips on how to design your snapshots with the [snapshot guide](../guides/improve%20your%20organization/designing-snapshots).
+See tips on how to design your snapshots with the snapshot guide.
+(Guide coming soon...)

 <img src="/grow-docs/img/snapshot/new_snapshot_pop_up.png" width="220"/>